Discover the Power of Yoga: A Novice’s Guide to Embracing Yoga

 To perform Warrior II:

-• Transitioning from Mountain Pose, space your feet approximately 4 feet apart on the mat.
+- Transitioning from Mountain Pose, space your feet approximately 4 feet apart.

-• Rotate your head towards the right, casting your gaze along the stretch of your right fingers.
+- Rotate your head towards the right, casting your gaze along your right side stretch.

 4. Child’s Pose (Balasana): Balasana is a calming, restorative pose that gently stretches the hips, thighs, and spine.